 *Valuation Certificate upgrade: In order to keep up to date with changes in the Jewellery market you need to have your items valued at least every 2 years, also this service is free of charge for all customers who have purchased the rings from us

-Once we received payment for your order we will start working on the CAD design for your ring, according to the specifications of your choice.
+Once we received payment for your order we will start working on ring.

 Delivery service is TOTALLY FREE within the South Africa Borders.

 Every wedding ring purchased from GC Manufacturing Jewellery arrives at your door in our elegant packaging.